src-d/guide/talent/hiring_process.md

 ### On-site Interview

 - This is the last step in which it's  decided if the candidate will receive an offer or not.
-It might last a full day or be split across two half-days, depending the availability of the candidate.
+It might last a full day or be split across two half-days, depending on the availability of the candidate.

 - The interviews are the followings: